 Outdoor Housing for Star Tortoises

-I am fortunate to live in a warm climate, so my tortoises get to spend a lot of time outside. :O) My backyard at sunrise.
+Outdoor tortoise pens.
+I am fortunate to live in a warm climate, so my tortoises get to spend a lot of time outside. :O)

 Tortoises love being outside!
 Outdoors, they can "live a tortoise life" exploring, grazing, and basking.
-Try to provide an outside pen for your Stars, even if you only have a balcony.
+If you have any outdoor space, please do provide an outside pen for your Stars.
 Nothing beats real sunshine!

-Ideally, never keep Star tortoises outside overnight if the temperature falls down to 60-65 °F (15-18 °C), unless they have a warm house they can retreat to.
+Ideally, never keep Star tortoises outside overnight if the temperature falls below 60-65 °F (15-18 °C), unless they have a warm house they can retreat to.
 They may tolerate lower temperatures, but why take the risk?
 Be especially cautious in wet and cold conditions.

 I do not leave my Star tortoises outside overnight for temperature and security reasons.
 Evenings, when they come back in, they often get a quick bath for wash-up and rehydration.